opd-ai/whisp/PROJECT_STATUS.md

 - ✅ **Security framework** with proper key management and encryption interfaces
 - ✅ **Message and contact management** systems with full business logic
 - ✅ **High-performance message search** with SQLite FTS5 and graceful fallback
+- ✅ **File transfer functionality** with progress tracking and resumption support
+- ✅ **Voice message system** with recording, playback, and waveform visualization
+- ✅ **Comprehensive theme system** with light/dark/custom themes and system detection
 - ✅ **Platform detection and adaptation** framework for UI consistency
 - ✅ **Build automation** with Make and platform-specific scripts
 - ✅ **Documentation suite** with implementation plans and guides